WajdBoulos/real_time_speech_denoiser/README.md

 # real_time_speech_denoiser
 Real time application to show speech denoising in action.

+# Installing dependencies
+In order to use or run this library, some dependencies must be installed on the system.
+To install them using the package manager conda, follow the instructions written in requirements.txt and create a new environment with those packages.

+Most of the packages in requirements.txt are not direct dependencies of the project.
+The major dependency of this project is the python-sounddevice package.
+It can be installed by following the directions in https://python-sounddevice.readthedocs.io/en/0.4.1/installation.html

 # Running the library
 To run an example, be in the home directory of this project, and run
 ```python -m src.real_time_noise_processing.main.run -f test\config\echo_visualizer.yaml```